sandshrewmetaprotocols/bellsplora/README.md

 Changes include the addition of an `--auth` flag which takes `bellscoinrpc:bellscoinrpc` or the like, to supply as RPC credentials.

-Also includes addition of the Bellscoin mainnet RPC port and genesis hash, for the sync process to work.
+Includes addition of the Bellscoin mainnet RPC port and genesis hash, for the sync process to work.
+Additionally, the magic number for Bellscoin 0xc0c0c0c0 is included.

 ## License